Ratified 3/11/2021 (Revised 11/02/2023)

 - Materials for annual merit reviews may include the following: each faculty member’s DMAI or an equivalent document based on the calendar year, C.V., copies of published works, student evaluations (if requested), additional supplemental materials, including, course syllabi, that each faculty member wishes to include.

-- The chair of the Merit Review Committee sends the final committee report to the Director.
+- The chair of the Merit Review Committee sends the final committee report to the Deans.

 - The CMS unit elects two members of the tenure-track or non-tenure-track faculty to serve on the Faculty Advisory Board.
 These members generally serve staggered 3-year terms.
 FAB members will be elected when necessary from the members of the unit.
 The director will call for nominations from the faculty and conduct a vote amongst them.
 The highest vote getters who agree to serve will be elected.

 - The unit director appoints two members of the tenured or tenure-track faculty to serve on the Graduate Committee.
-These members serve 3-year terms.
+Terms are 3-years.

-- The unit director appoints one member of faculty (TT or NTT) to serve on the Undergraduate Committee and one member to serve as coordinator for each undergraduate concentration supported by the unit.
-These members serve 3-year terms.
+- The unit director appoints one member of faculty (TT or NTT) to serve on the Undergraduate Committee.
+Terms are 3-years.

 Other committees may be appointed by the director or by the faculty to deal with special issues or concerns.